mmrwoods/jenkins_campfire_plugin/README.markdown

 * Tidied up jelly view for configuration form and added help files for each field.
 * Added a link to the build in notifications sent to campfire.

+Thanks to Joshua Krall, we now have support for SSL, and the plugin works after upgrading to Hudson ver.
+1.363

 Note: I don't have a lot of Java experience, so my code is probably pretty shoddy, but we've been using it for months without any trouble.

 ### Installation